 Last year, I went to a haunted house attraction for Halloween.
-Working in the lice business, the part I found scariest was when everyone had to pass through a tight space with fabric that brushed against everyone’s head.
+Working in the professional lice treatment field, the part I found scariest was when everyone had to pass through a tight space with fabric that brushed against everyone’s head.
 Horrified, all I could think was “we will definitely be checking for lice after this!”
 When it comes to the risk of head lice Halloween costume masks shared among excited hyper kids may be a haunting sight for moms...can you get lice from sharing masks or costumes?

 IS IT POSSIBLE TO GET LICE FROM HALLOWEEN COSTUME?

-TIPS HOW TO PREVENT HALLOWEEN LICE
+TIPS ON HOW TO PREVENT HALLOWEEN LICE

 - Keep your mask to yourself: don’t share items that touch the hair.
 Give items 36 hours before someone else wears them; that’s long enough for any lice on them to die.

-- If you may have been exposed to lice, don’t just check one time!
+- If you may have been exposed to lice, don’t just check the hair one time!
 For the first few days the eggs are too undeveloped to see with the naked eye, so keep checking for at least a week.

-- Be especially on the look out for signs of lice if your child has gone to a Halloween party or has been in a school Halloween parade.
+- Be especially on the lookout for signs of lice if your child has gone to a Halloween party or has been in a school Halloween parade.
 Lice are generally passed from one head to another and young children are the primary candidates.

 - Children with long hair are the most likely to pick up lice as the hair is more accessible to the the bugs.
 These creepy crawlers find the hair and shimmy up to your head to feed and reproduce.
 Pull hair up into a bun or braid.

 - Don’t rely on itching to tell you!
 Itching usually begins weeks after catching head lice.
+In addition, not everyone feels itchy.
+The more allergic you are to the saliva secreted by the lice upon feeding on the blood in your scalp, the itchier you will be.